PAYadvice.UK have a number of articles which cover National Minimum Wage law in the United Kingdom.

 Contact PAYadvice for help with Minimum Pay

 We have expertise in Salary Sacrifice arrangements, National Minimum Wage Law and Holiday Pay law.
+We can also help with project implementing the Real Living Wage.

 Help support PAYadvice.UK